Yes, in some cases, travel and subsistence costs can be part of an R&D tax credit claim.

-- The expense constitutes an expense to the company of employing staff, and
+- The expense constitutes an expense to the company from employing staff, and

 - The expense is an expense the employee pays in order to fulfil the requirements of her employment.